 I am no stranger to the unexpected and sometimes devastating changes that life can bring.
-I have walked through emotional abuse, a near death car accident and the recovery process that comes after, divorce, the diagnosis of my first son with Cystic Fibrosis and the death of my second son.
+I have walked through emotional abuse, a near death car accident and the recovery process that comes after, divorce, and the death of my son from Cystic Fibrosis.

 I will never pretend that any of this was easy.
 There were many moments when I didn't think I was going to make it through.
 I found myself all too often saying "Why me?".
 Wondering how one person could possible hold so much suffering.
 Afraid that the terror was too great.
 The anxiety too intense.
 The grief too shattering.

 The thing is, I am a better person for all of it; every painful, tear-streaked, angry, resentful bit of it.
 Everyone of these events taught me and shaped me.

 I learned how to be ok in the unknown, how to watch for the subtle and not so subtle signals all around me, to listen to my intuition, that I am not alone, how to hold space for people, how to forgive, how to LOVE with an open heart, to have meaningful conversations, to identify my personal triggers, to create meaning, to give myself to life fully knowing that I am probably going to get hurt again but no longer fearing it, no longer living in fear of suffering or my emotions, what people think of me, or of letting go.
 And most importantly, I found the part of me that is grateful for it all.